quinlan-lab/transcriptionary/README.md

 Tracks are specified as .gtf and are annotated with name, coordinates, and length.
 Colors can be specified by the user or chosen randomly from a color palette.

-Coordinate-based information can be provided as .csv (point-based) or .bedgraph (interval-based).
-The user can optionally add a smoothing slider and customize the y axis with tick precision and scientific notation.
+Coordinate-based information can be provided as .csv/.tsv (point-based) or .bedgraph (interval-based).
+The user can customize the y axis with tick precision and scientific notation.
 The user can specify the line color, alpha value, and choose whether to fill in the area under the curve.

-UTRs, direction arrows, and lollipops, tracks, and coordinate-based information can be turned on and off in the plot with checkboxes.
+Plots can be output as HTML, PNG, or SVG.

+For HTML plots: UTRs, direction arrows, and lollipops, tracks, and coordinate-based information can be turned on and off in the plot with checkboxes.
+A smoothing slider can be added to coordinate-based information.
 Click on any exon to expand it.
 Click on any white space to revert the plot.

 ## Demo Plot
 https://home.chpc.utah.edu/~u6038618/transcriptionary/plot.html